-The phone interview allows you to streamline the interview process and eliminate candidates that may not be a suitable fit to the position because of work schedule, location, salary requirements (should it make sense to discuss that), education and/or license requirements, etc. Perhaps they aren’t a match for a simple reason that you could have uncovered in a 5-minute phone call.
-For example, they want to telecommute but the job is 100% in the office.
+The phone interview allows you to streamline the interview process and eliminate candidates that may not be a suitable fit for the position because of work schedule, location, salary requirements (should it make sense to discuss that), education, and/or license requirements, etc. Perhaps they aren’t a match for a simple reason that you could have uncovered in a 5-minute phone call.
+For example, they want to telecommute, but the job is 100% in the office.
 Perhaps they didn’t realize their commute would be so long, or maybe you’re just too far apart on salary expectations.
-Why not get that stuff out of the way early before you both invest valuable time, energy and, ultimately, money?
+Why not get that stuff out of the way early before you both invest valuable time, energy, and, ultimately, money?
 It’s as respectful of their time as it is of your own.

 Also Popular: 9 Tips Offs This Interview Is Going Nowhere

 But, if all goes well and you know you want to meet this candidate for an on-site interview, you can set it up at the end of the call.
 If you need time to review your notes with another person on the hiring team, you can let the candidate know when they will hear back from you and what the rest of the process will look like.
 PS – If you talk to someone on the phone, you should follow up with them even if you aren’t moving forward.
 Don’t leave people wondering if they’ll ever hear back; it goes a long way towards earning respect as an employer of choice in the community.